From multiline queues to Macdonald polynomials via the exclusion process: A tableau version of multiline queues

-In \cref{fig:queueTableaux}, we illustrate how both the queue tableaux and the permuted basement tableaux in \cite{A} can be used to compute $F_{(0,1,2,2)}$.
-Note that the sums of the weights are the same, and in particular, the sum of the weights of the third and fourth permuted basement tableaux equals the weight of the third queue tableau.
+Note that the sum of the weights of the queue tableaux is the same as the sum of the weights of the permuted basement tableaux; in particular, the sum of the weights of the third and fourth permuted basement tableaux equals the weight of the third queue tableau. \end{example}